leanlibutti/Tensorflow-Container-Scheduler/README.md

 - maxinum number of threads.
 - which node of the graph the number of threads will decrease.
 - which node of the graph the number of threads will increase.
-- nameo of the model example (VGG or Resnet50).
+- name of the model example (VGG or Resnet50).

 ## Save changes in Docker Container